By: Marilyn L. Davis

-Reading this sentence takes work, and work is done in the writing, not in the reading.
+Reading this sentence takes work, and work is done in writing, not in the reading.

 Adverbs modify verbs, adjectives, and other adverbs.
 Since they have that much power, there are places that adverbs work.

 The following is better: Take out adjectives and adverbs that do not add strength or value to your article.
-(15 words).
-This means I have removed ten words without changing the meaning and written a stronger sentence.
+(15 words), which means I have removed ten words without changing the meaning and written a stronger sentence.

 However, you could use modifiers to qualify what type of walking, such as leisurely, slow-paced, or purposeful.
 It is not just adjectives and adverbs that writers use poorly.
 It is also nouns and weak verbs.
 Better writers avoid:

 - Words that are cumbersome or scholarly if you do not usually use them in other writing